-Income tax benefit decreased by \$15.8 million to \$0.2 million for fiscal year 2013, from \$16.0 million for fiscal year 2012, primarily due to a \$16.9 million benefit recorded in the prior year to release the full valuation allowance against our deferred tax assets as a result of determining that it was more likely than not the deferred tax assets would be realized.
-The deferred tax assets were measured based on a federal statutory rate of 34%, primarily due to reduced taxable income as a result of net operating losses we recorded on our balance sheet as well as favorable tax depreciation rules.
-During the fourth fiscal quarter of 2013, we determined our deferred tax assets should be measured based on a federal statutory rate of 35% as a result of utilizing our net operating losses and the expiration of favorable federal tax depreciation rules.
-Accordingly, we recorded a \$0.6 million tax benefit related to the increase in the federal statutory tax rate.
+Income tax expense increased by \$2.9 million to a \$2.7 million expense for fiscal year 2014, from a \$0.2 million benefit for fiscal year 2013, primarily due to higher taxable net income as well as the change in the applicable federal statutory tax rate during the fourth quarter of 2013.
+During the fourth fiscal quarter of 2013, we determined our deferred tax assets should be measured based on a federal statutory rate of 35% as a result of utilizing our net operating losses.
+Accordingly, in the fourth quarter of fiscal 2013, we recorded a \$0.6 million tax benefit related to the increase in the federal statutory tax rate.